robin-singh-rana/MP1/README.md

 # MP1
-Major Project for odd semester
+Major Project for odd and even semester